thenexthub/Codira/docs/OwnershipManifesto.md

 ### A bit more detail

-The basic problem with Swift's current ownership system is copies, and all three tentpoles of ownership are about avoiding copies.
+The basic problem with Codira's current ownership system is copies, and all three tentpoles of ownership are about avoiding copies.